 Serves 3-4.

 Cook’s Notes: I think multicolor tortellini is a great pasta to serve this fun dish with.
-But I’ve made this for many people with many pastas and this last one was fantastic.
-And grape tomatoes are also a great substitute for plum (diced) tomatoes.
+But I’ve made this for many people (in DE, ME, CT and CA) with many pastas, and they are all fantastic.
+Grape tomatoes are also a great substitute for plum (diced) tomatoes.

 .jpeg)